gitmurali/youtubeAPI/README.md

 # Youtube + React

-#### Familiar with Git?
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start the process with the following:

 ```
 > git clone https://github.com/gitmurali/youtubeAPI.git